ajb3932/immich-partner-sharing/readme.md

 Initially created as my wife and I have separate Immich accounts but would like to share photos of our daughter automatically.

-💁 This solves one of the biggest barriers preventing families from migrating from Google Photos to Immich!

 ## 📷 Screenshot

 <img src="https://raw.githubusercontent.com/ajb3932/immich-partner-sharing/main/screenshot.jpg" title="App Screenshot" style="max-width:100%;" alt='App Screenshot'/>